 Medical research empowers us to fight cancer, and advocacy empowers us to ensure that it addresses young women’s needs.

 Advocates who want to make an impact in this crucial area should educate themselves.
-Many advocates have made their work much more powerful by enrolling in Project LEAD: The National Breast Cancer Coalition’s (NBCC) premier science training course for activists.
-Their site also contains more information about breast cancer advocacy, NBCC’s legislative priorities and training opportunities to make yourself a better, stronger advocate.
+Many advocates have made their work much more powerful by enrolling in Project LEAD, The National Breast Cancer Coalition’s (NBCC) premier science training course for activists.
+NBCC's site contains information about breast cancer advocacy, NBCC’s legislative priorities and training opportunities to make yourself a better, stronger advocate.

 Young Survival Coalition has created a research agenda to give shape to our collective voice.
 It guides our efforts to solve many of the unknown questions about early onset breast cancer.
 We strongly believe that if researchers ask these questions, better lives and more effective care await young women affected by breast cancer.